MicrosoftDocs/sql-docs/docs/relational-databases/security/ledger/ledger-overview.md

 ### Ledger database

 In a ledger database, all user data is tamper evident and stored in ledger tables.
 A ledger database can contain only ledger tables.
-Each table is, by default, created as an updatable ledger table.
+Each table is, by default, created as an updatable ledger table, with the default name of the history table, ledger view and the default names of additional columns.
+You can create an append-only ledger table by specifying specifying the `APPEND_ONLY = ON` clause in your [CREATE TABLE (Transact-SQL)](/sql/t-sql/statements/create-table-transact-sql) statement.
+If you don't want the system to automatically add the columns and uses the default names, you'll have to use the full [CREATE TABLE (Transact-SQL)](/sql/t-sql/statements/create-table-transact-sql) syntax.
 Ledger databases provide an easy-to-use solution for applications that require the integrity of all data to be protected.

+Remark: A ledger database can only be enabled during the creation of you database.
+This option cannot be changed after you create your database.

 ### Updatable ledger tables